MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/mtouch.md

 **/Library/Frameworks/Xamarin.iOS.framework/Versions/Current/bin**

-A symbolic link to this directory exists here:

-**/Developer/MonoTouch/usr/bin**

-To make it convenient to use `mtouch`, add its directory to your system's `PATH` environment variable.
+To make `mtouch` convenient to use, add its parent directory to your system's `PATH` environment variable.

 For example, to do this in Bash, add the following line to the end of your **~/.bash_profile** file: